Welcome to the Data Science Career Connection Program

 *The program allows mentees to identify blackout dates to avoid communication issues due to being out of town or otherwise unavailable.

 That's okay!
-This isn't an interview of you as a mentee--this is a low pressure way to hear about people's experiences, get advice, and connect with your community.
+Your connection meeting isn't an interview--this is a low pressure way to hear about people's experiences, get advice, and connect with your community.

-If you don't know your interests in data science or are feeling lost in regards to post-graduation plans, that's actually a great time to meet with a mentor.
+If you don't know your interests in data science or are feeling lost in regards to post-graduation plans, that's actually a great time to meet with an alumni mentor.

 That said, do keep in mind that mentees are expected to be active in their mentorship experience, including setting goals, generating questions, and being responsive.
 We provide resources to guide you that will include: